hageyahhoo/Agile2020/Agile2020.md

 #### 2. IMPLEMENT NEW PERFORMANCE TESTING TOOLS WITH KOTLIN
 For `Sticker Shop`, we did the same approach as `public APIs` to discover their real needs and concerns at first.

 We found that improving to use the existing in-house performance testing tool was impractical.
 It could produce only 10% of loads what we wanted to test.
 It was not easy to expand and/or modify features.
 Additionally, most of the product development team's members were familiar with Kotlin language.
 Implementing test scripts with Groovy was hard for them.
-Moreover, usage of Docker and Kubernetes were expanding at that time in our company.
+Moreover, usage of [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) were expanding at that time in our company.
 We thought it was a good chance to utilize those new tools and approaches to improve our performance testing.

-⭐️
-Therefore, we decided to implement new in-house performance testing tools named `Ayaperf` (Locust + Kubernetes + Kotlin).

-We did iterative and incremental style to build Ayaperf with developers.
-We also provided examples for good design with test scripts (= working software)

-After 3 months' cowork, finally developers use it, detect performance issues before release, and correct issues by themselves without hurting production code.
+Therefore, we decided to create a new in-house performance testing tool named `Ayaperf`.
+Ayaperf is a Java wrapper of [Locust](https://locust.io/) that can use Kubernetes to increase loads easily with enough volume.
+Developers can write test scripts of performance testing with Java and Kotlin.
+We did iterative and incremental style to implement and improve Ayaperf with `Sticker Shop` developers.
+After 3 months' cowork, finally Ayaperf became stable.
+Developers started to detect performance issues with it before release.
+Additionally, they could correct issues by themselves without hurting production code.
+They found and solved 3 hidden performance issues by utilizing Ayaperf.
 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES